Aftaputra/Microscope-OF/.gitlab/issue_templates/Bug.md

 <!-- To access your microscope log, either:

+* In the webapp, open the "Logging" tab, and click "Download log file" in the top right corner

 * Run `ofm log` on your microscope, and copy/paste the output here

 * Go to `http://<your microscope IP>:5000/logfile`, download the log file, and attach it here using the "Attach a File" button below